 - Waveform capture rate: Up to 30L waveforms/s

 - Triggers, Storage and more!

 - All the necessary mathematical operators, Horizontal and Vertical measurement functions arranged neatly on the sides of the screen.

 - See manual here for more

 This is a great value oscilloscope with all the features one can ask for in this price range: four channels, up to 200 MHz bandwidth, a solid UI and 7” screen.
-The reviews online speak for themselves.
-Order yours today.
+Moreover, the reviews online speak for themselves.